wolfalders/wolfalders.github.io/_pages/about.md

 I am committed to decolonial approaches to archaeological practice.
 This means collaborative research engagements with African academic institutions and local communities and stakeholders.
 For my PhD and subsequent postdoctoral work in Zanzibar, this meant practicing archaeology in the Swahili language, holding community meetings that shaped research design, disseminating archaeological reports in Swahili to local communities, and training Tanzanian archaeologists in partnership with the Zanzibar Department of Museums and Antiquities, with which I maintain strong connections.
 With my new project in Pangani, our CALOR team has ongoing collaborations with the Department of Archaeology and Heritage Management at the University of Dar es Salaam, where our [Tanzanian-American-Australian research team](https://www.calorarchaeology.com/team-1) is committed to building local research capacity and providing training for Tanzanian undergraduate and graduate level stuudents.
 We are also in the process of developing new community outreach programs and collaborations with local residents, officials, and other stakeholders in the Pangani region where the work is proceeding.

-![Swahili pillar tomb, recorded during survey, 2023](DSC_0156.JPG) Mangroves and the sea, Fuoni, Zanzibar
+![Swahili pillar tomb, recorded during survey, 2023](DSC_0156.JPG) Mangroves and the sea, taken on field survey.
+Fuoni, Zanzibar.

 Last updated September 2025, Wolfgang Alders